Do you often encounter a problem with watery yogurt?

 Using a Vegan Yogurt Starter Culture

-The thickening additives listed above such as Pectin, Arrowroot starch and Tapioca should be used with milk before culturing and heating, so make sure you pick one out earlier.
+The thickening additives such as Pectin, Arrowroot starch and Tapioca are great to add with milk before culturing and heating, so make sure you pick one out earlier.
 To help you achieve the desired texture, the Vegan Yogurt Starter Kit includes a thickener.

 Making your yogurt at home is a fantastic way to enjoy yogurt without any synthetic additives that many firms utilize in pre-made yogurts.
 Everyone loves homemade yogurt, but adequately storing it and ensuring its consistency are sometimes tricky tasks.
 Fortunately, we just covered how to thicken yogurt to get the homemade yogurt as tempting as a store-bought one.